-Guide to tackling the Gran Fondo Stelvio
+Guide to Tackling the 2018 Gran Fondo Stelvio - with Italy Bike Tours

 Conquer the iconic Mortirolo and the Stelvio, some of the toughest climbs in Professional Cycling

 Situated on the border of Switzerland in the east Italian alps, the Mortirolo and the Stelvio are two of the most beautiful and iconic climbs in the world that echo with the feats of the great Fausto Coppi and Marco Pantani.
 A relatively new event by Italian standards, it is now known to be one of the hardest Gran Fondos in the world.
 The event has seen phenomenal growth, with over 2,500 riders travelling from around the world to take on the challenge.

 The 151km Gran Fondo contains 4,100 metres, but to those who have ridden the event have recorded unofficial elevation gains in excess the official figures

 Nestled at 1,225m above sea level is the beautiful ski and cycling mecca of Bormio.
 On its very doorstep is some of the best road cycling, mountain biking and skiing in the world.
 For road cyclists looking to climb some of the most iconic climbs in the world, Bormio is a must.
 From the five star Grand Hotel Bagni Nuovi all roads lead upwards, the Stelvio, the Gavia, the Umbrail Pass and the Livigsno Pass.

 Staying for 5 nights, I awoke early on the Saturday and headed east up the Gavia with our guide and a few other guests.
 The legendary Gavia pass is one of the highest paved mountain passes in the Alps, with a height of 2,621 meters and starts ride outside the hotel.
 The mountain was made famous in 1988 when the Giro d’Italia passed the Gavia summit in a snowstorm.